OffchainLabs/arbitrum-classic/docs/Node_Providers.md

 Alchemy provides endpoints for both Arbitrum One (Mainnet) and Rinkeby testnet.
 To use these RPC endpoints, you need to create a free account and set up an ***Alchemy API key***  to authenticate your requests.
 For detailed steps of how to create one, see the [Alchemy's documentation](https://docs.alchemy.com/alchemy/introduction/getting-started#1.create-an-alchemy-key).

-Next, depending one which network you want to interact with, you can choose between the two RPC endpoints provided by Alchemy and interact with them directly in the command line or point your MetaMask RPC endpoints to them.
+Next, depending one which network you want to interact with, you can choose between the two RPC endpoints provided by Alchemy and interact with them directly in the command line or point your [wallet's](https://portal.arbitrum.one/#wallets) RPC endpoints to them.
 For more information on Arbitrum JSON-RPC API methods supported by Alchemy, check out the [official documentation](https://docs.alchemy.com/alchemy/apis/arbitrum).

 Alchemy provides 300M compute units per month for free, or the equivalent of 30M getLatestBlock requests.
 Additional usage requires upgrading to a Growth Tier ($49 / month).